icon

 menu

-Adjusting Resource Sizes and Positions
+Adjusting Resource Sizes, Positions, and Detail

-Adjusting resource sizes
+Adjusting resource sizes (relation perspectives only)

-Resources are sized automatically based on their relations to each other.
+In relation perspectives, resources are sized automatically based on their relations to each other.
 In general, the more relations a resource has in a perspective, the larger it appears.
 Diagram editors can further adjust this sizing on a per-perspective basis using scale overrides:

 Ilograph diagramming YAML showing a scale override